lucamilan/serverless-meetup/README.md

 ## Sample 02 ##

-How to deploy our lambda function and expose it publicly through API Gateway.
+How to deploy our lambda function and expose it publicly as HTML through API Gateway.

 ## Sample 03 ##